-Medium is an investigative tool to reach a better sense of resolution of idea, and each choice of medium creates a sense of surface tension between what was and what is.
-Lines discover form in different ways that mark does, juxtaposing lightness and solidity, in an attempt to emphasize the versatility between movement and distinction that nature provides.
+This body of work explores the connections between humanity, nature, and experience.
+Focusing on the abstractness of nature, the work plays with the uncertainty of space and time.
+Thinking about time as an accumulation of moments and movements, it seeks to create a sensational moment, somewhere between one instant and another.
+The tension between what exists and how it is interpreted is influenced by this sense of change.
+Nature and humanity interact both on physical and perceptual levels.
+Medium is an investigative tool to reach a better sense of resolution of idea, and each choice and interaction of medium creates a sense of surface tension between what was and what is.
+Lines discover form in different ways that mark does, juxtaposing lightness and solidity, to emphasize the versatility between movement and distinction that nature provides.